Lesterpaintstheworld/terminal-velocity/evaluation/reports.md

 ## Findings from Initial Assessment
 - **Specifications Review**: The specifications document outlines key deliverables and quality metrics, but lacks a dedicated section for quality assessment criteria.
 - **Style Guide Review**: The style guide provides clear guidelines on tone and formatting, which are essential for maintaining consistency throughout the narrative.
+- **Specifications Review**: The specifications document outlines key deliverables and quality metrics, but lacks a dedicated section for quality assessment criteria.
+- **Style Guide Review**: The style guide provides clear guidelines on tone and formatting, which are essential for maintaining consistency throughout the narrative.

 ## Areas of Concern
 - The specifications document needs to include specific quality assessment criteria to guide the evaluation process effectively.